SUNY ONEONTA – Main Campus

 SUNY Oneonta police officers must meet the highest standards in New York State for law enforcement officers.
 The officers have passed a basic training program administered by the State University of New York State Police Academy in Albany, NY or a local regional police academy, and undergo continuous training to upgrade their skills.
 Officers have been trained in emergency medical procedures and first aid.
 They conduct foot, bike, and vehicular patrols on the campus and residence hall areas 24 hours a day, 365 days a year.

-The objective of the university police is to provide a safe environment for teaching, research and social endeavors and to protect the lives and property of the students, employees and visitors of the state university college.
+The objective of the university police is to provide a safe environment for teaching, research and social endeavors and to protect the lives and property of the students, employees and visitors of the state university.
 This objective is pursued within the framework of SUNY Oneonta rules and regulations and all local, state and federal laws.
-The investigation of crimes committed on the campus fall under the jurisdiction of the University Police department.
+The investigation of crimes committed on the campus falls under the jurisdiction of the University Police department.

 Crime Reporting